rust-lang/book/README.md

 ## Converting Windows newlines to Unix

-This is mostly for Carol's reference because she keeps having to look it up.
+This is mostly for Carol’s reference because she keeps having to look it up.

 ```
 $ tr -d '\015' < DOS-file > UNIX-file